getwilds/wilds-docker-library/.github/CONTRIBUTING.md

 ### 3. New Docker Images

-- Add support for new bioinformatics tools
+- Add new images for bioinformatics tools
 - Follow our standardized Dockerfile structure and naming conventions
 - Include comprehensive testing and documentation